dcos/prometheus-alert-rules/README.md

 Alerts should be configured at two severity levels, warning and critical:

-- **Warning** should be used for alerts which will be read by a human, but are not necessarily urgent.
-They would, for example, trigger an email alert.
+- **Warning** should be used for alerts which will be read by a human, but are not requiring immediate action.
+They would, for example, trigger an email notification.

 - **Critical** should be used for alerts which will immediately interrupt a human.
-They would, for example, trigger a pager.
+They would, for example, trigger a pager notification.

 ## Related Projects